-Physics - Watt are Joules?: 1 credit - Physics is an important, relevant, and enjoyable discipline which includes the topics of mechanics, electricity and magnetism, and optics.
+Physics: 1 credit - Physics is an important, relevant, and enjoyable discipline which includes the topics of mechanics, electricity and magnetism, and optics.
 In the various levels of this science course, students learn by doing, experiencing practical applications as well as theoretical aspects of the discipline.
-Students gain an understanding of how physics applies to everyday life while preparing for the challenges of science at the college level.
+Students gain an understanding of how Physics applies to everyday life while preparing for the challenges of science at the college level.
 Available Sections: Honors, CP